Please make a donation towards the costs of developing the program, sponsoring farmers, and evaluating the impact of the service.

 Subscribe to the permEzone news-feed, for occasional updates on the pilot and how to support the program.

 Tell your friends and family why you donated to our pilot.
 If you enjoy a challenge, why not organize an event, and donate the proceeds!
 Working together, we can raise the funds to develop the permEzone service so it will make a lasting impact in farming communities around the world.

 This 3-year pilot is our chance to turn theory into practice.
 Selected training centers in East Africa, already working with local farming communities, will contribute their experience of training and support that is adapted to the needs of local conditions and cultures.

-We have raised sufficient funds to initiate the pilot program, and now need your continuing support.
-With your help we will be able to expand the pilot and work in cooperation with additional centers in E. Africa, develop and support the cell-phone platform, and carry out the detailed program of Monitoring, Evaluation and Learning (MEL) that will ensure that the pilot has a big impact.
+We raised sufficient funds to start the first phase of our pilot program, and now need your continuing support to maintain this momentum.
+With your help we can expand the pilot and work in cooperation with additional centers in E. Africa, develop and support the cell-phone platform, and carry out the detailed program of Monitoring, Evaluation and Learning (MEL) that will ensure that the pilot has a big impact.

-Our MEL team of academics and development professionals will work independently to monitor, evaluate and report on the program's impact.
+Our MEL team of academics and development professionals are working together to monitor, evaluate and report on the program's impact.
 Feedback from the trainers, the farmers and their support workers will inform the continuous development of the program, and the creation of a knowledge-base and support-base for a subsequent roll-out of the service world-wide.

 Learn more about the Pilot Program HERE.

 The Permaculture Research Institute, Kenya is the regional coordinator for the pilot program in East Africa.
 They will manage each phase of the pilot, liaising with the training centers, and creating a learning environment that is adapted to local conditions and cultures.